EvanStrittmatter16/leap-day/index.md

 For the past three semesters, I have been working in the Intelligent Autonomy Lab at Yale, run by Prof. Ian Abraham.

-Humans are very good at tactile object identification – for example, you can reach into your pocket and distinguish between your phone, keys, and wallet all without looking.
+Humans are great at tactile object identification – for example, you can reach into your pocket and distinguish between your phone, keys, and wallet all without looking.
 Robots on the other hand struggle to do this.
 My project is to develop a robotic arm and hand which can identify unknown objects using tactile sense.

 The first step was to set up a control system for the robot and direct it to pick up a known object.
-A grad student, Chuck Wher, and I developed a PD control algorithm for the robot, enabling the arm to move to desired locations and grasp.
+A grad student, Chuck Wher, and I developed a PD control algorithm for the robot, enabling the arm to move to desired locations and grasp an object.
 We modeled this in simulation space using the software Mujoco.
 Check out the simulations I've done of our controller operating the robot.

 <div id="wrapper">